Charles Bennet, 4th Earl of Tankerville: Biography

 Lady Tankerville amassed a large collection of exotic plants at Mount Felix.
 Lady Tankerville's collection was thought to be the largest in the London area.
 Specimens named after Lady Tankerville include the Nun's Orchid or Phaius tankervilleae.
 Artists were employed to create botanical drawings on vellum of the specimens.

-Tankerville often played cricket and seems to have been a very good fielder, though he was not especially noted for batting or bowling.
-He was the employer of Edward "Lumpy" Stevens, who was a gardener at Tankerville's Walton-on-Thames estate; and William Bedster, who was his butler.
+Keen on cricket, Tankerville often played, and seems to have been a very good fielder, though he was not especially noted for batting or bowling.
+He was the employer of Lumpy Stevens, who was a gardener at Tankerville's Walton-on-Thames estate; and William Bedster, who was his butler.
 It was the accuracy of "Lumpy" Stevens that led to the introduction of a middle stump.
 Prior to 1776 there were only two stumps and Lumpy's deliveries could go through the hole.
 A permanent memorial to Lumpy Stevens has been proposed.

 In 1774, Tankerville sat on the committee that formulated some early laws of cricket.
 They were settled and revised at the Star and Garter in Pall Mall on Friday 25 February 1774.
 The meeting was chaired by Sir William Draper and the committee included the Duke of Dorset, Harry Peckham and other "Noblemen and Gentlemen of Kent, Hampshire, Surrey, Sussex, Middlesex, and London".
 This meeting was one of the earlier sets of cricket rules and is acknowledged as being the first where the Leg before wicket rule was introduced.

 Tankerville continued in his interest in cricket with Chertsey and Surrey Cricket club until 1781 when he retired from the sport and went into political office through the House of Lords.
 He was appointed joint postmaster general and a privy councillor in 1782, but he resigned his office in April 1783.
 However Tankerville was again appointed under Mr Pitt's administration in January 1784.

 In 1805, Thomas Creevey wrote of him:...he is a haughty, honorable man - has lived at one time in the heart of political leaders - was the friend of Lansdowne - has been in office several times, and is now a misanthrope, but very communicative and entertaining when he likes his man.
 His only remaining passion is for clever men, of which description he considers himself as one, tho' certainly unjustly.

 He died on 10 December 1822 and was succeeded by his eldest son Charles Augustus.